Career Discovery Path

 Key Themes of Career Guidance

-In the absence of career counselling, the young person’s natural instinct is to make a career choice based on what is most attractive and in consonance with prevailing career beliefs and attitudes.
+In the absence of career counselling, the young person’s natural instinct is to make a career choice based on what is most attractive and or popular.
+Such choices are often influenced by prevailing career beliefs and attitudes.
 Effective career counselling begins by helping the young person become more self-aware.
 Discovering oneself is the beginning of discovering one’s career.
 Self-understanding for effective career decision-making focuses on the following themes:

 - Personal interests, desires and motivations.

 - Personal talents and aptitudes

 - Personal cognitions, values and beliefs about work and career.

 The world of work comprises all the different career opportunities open before the young person.
 Career choices are often limited to the careers that the young person knows or has heard about.
 Facilitating an understanding of the world of work widens the young career chooser’s horizons. and helps develop skills to plot educational pathways.